SteveCastle/shrike/firefox-extension/README.md

-# Shrike Chrome Extension
+# Shrike Firefox Extension

-A Chrome extension for creating Shrike tasks directly from your browser.
+A Firefox extension for creating Shrike tasks directly from your browser.
 Quickly send the current page URL to your Shrike job server with custom commands and arguments.

-> **Firefox User?** See the [Firefox Extension](../firefox-extension/README.md) for Firefox-specific installation instructions.

 ## Features